Skip to content

 Class ALicensee can install, maintain, and repair all HVAC and refrigeration systems with no limitations to British Thermal Units per Hour (BTUH) or horsepower (HP)

-Class BLicensee can install, maintain, and repair systems with a maximum of 15 tons of cooling capacity, 1 million BTUH, and 15HP refrigeration systems
+Class BLicensee can install, maintain, and repair systems with a maximum of 15 tons of cooling capacity or 1 million BTUH heating input, and not more than 15HP refrigeration systems

-Class CLicensee can maintain and repair systems with a maximum of 15 tons of cooling capacity, 1 million BTUH, and 15HP refrigeration systems
+Class CLicensee can maintain and repair systems specifically for the public with a maximum of 15 tons of cooling capacity or 1 million BTUH heating input, and not more than 15HP refrigeration systems

-Class DLicensee can perform HVAC-related sheet metal work with no limitations to BTUH or horsepower
+Class DLicensee can perform HVAC-related sheet metal work with no limitations to BTUH or horsepower; not allowed to sell, install, or service HVAC systems and equipment

-Class ELicensee can perform services on refrigeration systems with no limits on system capacity
+Class ELicensee can perform services on refrigeration systems with no limits on system capacity; not allowed to sell, install, or service HVAC systems and equipment used for comfort

-Class LLicensee is retired and has a “lifetime license” that allows them to maintain and repair systems with a maximum of 15 tons of cooling capacity, 1 million BTUH, and 15HP refrigeration systems
+Class LLicensee has a “lifetime license” that allows them to maintain and repair systems with a maximum of 15 tons of cooling capacity or 1 million BTUH heating input, and 15HP refrigeration systems; not allowed to install original equipment or replace existing

 Arkansas HVAC license requirements